MarkLester10/TypeIT/README.md

 # TypeIT

-A simple word-typing game built with JavaScript and Random Word Api
+A simple word-typing game built with vanilla JavaScript

 ## Try it out